gabrielruiz/chromeApp-GambaOnline/README.md

 Releases:
 ======

++ **1.3.1**:
+  - Minor fix when the app is used by first time saving default data in local storage.
+  - Code improves reducing lines.

 + **1.3.0**:
   - Adjust volume by the user in options page.
   - Show volume value in options page.